yesanatoliy/Battle-Frogs/README.md

 #### [GitHub](https://github.com/yesanatoliy) | [LinkedIn](https://www.linkedin.com/in/anatoliy-agadzhanov-5a2a54173/)
 ***
 ### ***Description***
-Battle frogs is a single-player turn-style action game where you fight in the swamp as a battle frog!
+Battle-Frogs is a single-player action game where you fight in the swamp againt other frogs as a battle frog!

 ***
 ### ***Technologies Used***